delingren/homeautomation/garage_door_opener/README.md

 ## Objective

 My house has a dumb garage door opener.
-And I wanted to integrate it with Apple's Home app so that I can monitor its status and operate it remotely.
+And I wanted to integrate it with Apple's HomeKit so that I can monitor its status and operate it remotely.
 And I want to DIY.
 So here's the design of the control unit.

 ## Mechanics and hardware